Be good, or be good at it

 Introduction

-This is the second post in the behind the scenes look at what it is like to build and ship a product as an ALM Ranger.
-The product is the ALM treasure map & this video on channel 9 gives a good insight into what is going on.
+This is the second post in the behind-the-scenes look at what it’s like to build and ship a product as an ALM Ranger.
+The product is the ALM treasure map.

-It should also be noted that these posts are meant as a more brain dump than an actual learning reference.
+It should also be noted that these posts are meant more as brain dumps than as actual learning references.

 What to do with a drunken sailor (with capacity)

-In our last sprint, I got all my work done quickly (no walking the plank here) – but I still had capacity and since the crew all did their work quickly too I couldn’t steal work items to keep me out of trouble… so what to do?
+In our last sprint, I got all my work done quickly (no walking the plank here)—but I still had capacity.
+Since the crew also finished early, I couldn’t steal work items to keep myself busy.
+So what to do?

 What did those work items contain?

-To create some work items I started by just swabbing the deck, so to speak – just cleaning up the solution, removing old folders & code.
+To create some work items, I started by swabbing the deck—cleaning up the solution, removing old folders, and refactoring code.

 Tiles

-Starting with the tiles, I went through the assets we have and removed icons we do not used & renamed the existing ones so the right tiles load at the right resolutions.
-This is much easier to get right thanks to the improved manifest designer in Update 1 of VS 2012.
-This also helped me find a bunch of missing resolutions which have been sent to Anisha to create the artwork for.
+Starting with the tiles, I went through our assets, removed unused icons, and renamed the existing ones so the correct tiles load at the right resolutions.
+This was much easier thanks to the improved manifest designer in Update 1 of Visual Studio 2012.
+I also found missing resolutions, which I sent to Anisha to create artwork for.

 Async

-Our DB load method used async but didn’t implement the conventions properly, so that has been changed to return a Task (I didn’t do that, but I am glad it was done) & renamed to have the async suffix on the name.
+Our DB load method used async but didn’t follow conventions properly—so it was changed to return a Task (I didn’t do this myself, but I’m glad it was fixed) and renamed with the _async suffix.

 Category

-For some reason we had an old category.cs file in our view models, so in v1 we named our view model categoryviewmodel.cs which bugged me.
-So removed old file, renamed & fixed class name.
-Hopefully makes it easier to navigate & also helps with another tasks I did below.
+For some reason, we had an old category.cs file in our view models, so in v1 we renamed it to categoryviewmodel.cs.
+That bothered me, so I removed the old file, renamed it, and fixed the class name.
+Hopefully, this makes navigation easier and helps with another task below.

 ViewModel Injection

-The solution here was to have the navigation system control this, so using conventions again, it looks for the matching view model for the view we want and if we already have that view model available we use that, if not we create a new instance.
-The navigation system then injects the view model into the views data context property automatically cleaning up the code in the views too!
+The fix was to have the navigation system handle this.
+Using conventions, it now finds the matching view model for a given view and reuses it if available; otherwise, it creates a new instance.
+The navigation system injects the view model into the view’s DataContext automatically, cleaning up the code in the process!

-This added about sixty lines of code to the navigation code, but means the views & view models are simpler to work with!
+This added about sixty lines to the navigation code, but now views and view models are simpler to work with.

 Code Analysis